 This will help you avoid wasting time and delay in forming your LLC.

 Find out the availability of your business name and hold it for use

-Remember that your name must include “limited liability company” (or an acceptable abbreviation like “LLC,” L.L.C.,” LC, or L.C.)
+Remember that your New Jersey LLC name must include “limited liability company” (or an acceptable abbreviation like “LLC,” L.L.C.,” LC, or L.C.)

 Register for an Employer Identification Number (EIN).

 You must have an employer identification number before you can register your LLC here in New Jersey.